 Astronomer Leigh Fletcher said the storm had "created a gigantic, violent and complex eruption of bright cloud".
 It also caused some regions above Saturn's clouds to be much hotter than normal - something that astronomers hadn't seen before.

-COOL FACT!
+• COOL FACT!

-Saturn is the second largest planet in the Solar System, but it is also light enough that it would float on water if we could find that it would a wareness with the solar System it!
+Saturn is the second largest planet in the Solar System, but it is also light enough that it would float on water if we could find that it would a wareness wares it!